-Professors: F. Cohen, W. Hill (chairman) Associate Professor: E. Chopek

-Assistant Professors: A. Freund, J. Hsu, A.

-Oratio, G. Walsh
+Professors: F. Cohen, W. Hill Associate Professor: E. Chopek Assistant Professors: A. Freund, J. Hsu, A. Oratio, G. Walsh (chairperson)

-The undergraduate program leading to a bachelor of arts in speech correction requires that students complete 30 credits of liberal education courses, 36 credits in the major and 7 credits in directed electives.
+The undergraduate program leading to a bachelor of arts in speech correction requires that students complete 60 credits of general education courses, 36 credits in the major and 7 credits in directed electives.
 If a student wishes to seek N.J. certification to teach in the public schools, 34 credits of professional education sequence courses must be completed.

 Ninety hours of supervised clinical experience must be completed in the college speech and hearing clinic.
-An additional sixty hours may be completed during student teaching.
-Any student who does not wish to be certified to teach in the schools must complete these 60 hours in the clinic.
-A total of 150 hours of practicum experience is required for graduation.
+An additional sixty hours may be completed during . student teaching.